nicleejy/NUS-Reminders-Bot/README.md

 - Activates buttons that were previously generated
 - Skips between different process flows
 - Sends in an invalid URL or image
+- Attempts to remove a timetable while scheduling is in progress

-There are multiple exception handlers present in the source code to prevent crashes if the user performs something unexpected.
+There are multiple exception handlers present in the source code to prevent crashes should the user performs something unexpected.

 To catch invalid URLs, I used the <a href="https://pypi.org/project/validator/">Validator</a> package which checks to see if the URL is indeed from NUSMods and is a valid link, before the bot performs any other tasks on the URL.